Quantum computing Floquet energy spectra: Benchmark

-\subsection{Algorithm Fauseweh-Zhu-1}
+\subsubsection{Algorithm Fauseweh-Zhu-1}

-We use the $U3$ gate as a generic single qubit rotation for the parameterized quantum circuit:
+We use the $U3$ gate as a generic single qubit rotation for the parametrized quantum circuit:

 The time evolution $U_T = \mathcal{T} \exp(- i \int \mathrm{d}t H(t))$ is performed using Trotterization with $100$ time steps.
 Optimization is performed using conjugate gradient descent on a quantum computer simulator using the IBM qiskit package \cite{Qiskit-Textbook}.
 The eigenstates are optimized with $10^4$ samples, while the IQPE uses $100$ samples with $5$ iterations.
-Results for the Floquet band structure are shown in Fig.\ \ref{fig:figure2}.
-We see a very good agreement between the simulated results and the exact quasi-energy band structure.
+Results for the Floquet {energy spectrum} are shown in Fig.\ \ref{fig:figure2}.
+We see a very good agreement between the simulated results and the exact quasi-energy {spectrum}.
 The error bars are the result of the limited iteration depth in the IQPE.

-\subsection{Algorithm Fauseweh-Zhu-2}
+\subsubsection{Algorithm Fauseweh-Zhu-2}

 As the second algorithm uses the extended Hilbert basis we transfer the problem in \eqref{eq.driven12} to frequency space with a truncation value of $j_\mathrm{max} = \pm 1$